Quantifying Individual Risk for Binary Outcomes: Setup

 \subsection{Fr\'{e}chet--Hoeffding Bounds on FNA}

-Identifying $\text{FNA}$ generally requires stringent assumptions as it involves the joint distribution of two potential outcomesly.
-Notably, even randomization does not guarantee the identifiability of $\text{FNA}$, which poses challenges in assessing the individual risk.
+Identifying $\text{FNA}$ generally requires stringent assumptions as it involves the joint distribution of the potential outcomes.
+Notably, even randomization does not guarantee its identifiability, which poses challenges in assessing individual risk.
 Typically, when an estimand is not identifiable, the focus shifts toward determining its bounds.
-Previous studies have obtained the sharp Fr\'{e}chet--Hoeffding bounds of $\mathrm{FNA}$~\citep{Zhang-etal2013, 2022nathan}, which are summarized in Lemma \ref{lem-1}.
-Let $(L_{\mathrm{FNA}}(x), U_{\mathrm{FNA}}(x))$ be the bounds on $\text{FNA}(x)$. \begin{lemma}[Fr\'{e}chet--Hoeffding Bounds] Under Assumption \ref{assumption-1}, it follows that
+Previous studies have obtained the sharp Fr\'{e}chet--Hoeffding bounds on $\mathrm{FNA}$~\citep{Zhang-etal2013, 2022nathan}, which are summarized in Lemma \ref{lem-1} below.